Open-Technology-Foundation/kb-query/README.md

 ## `kb-query` - YaTTI CustomKB API interface script

-The `kb-query` Bash script is a simplified command-line interface into the customKB knowledgebase API.
+The `kb-query` script is a simplified command-line interface into the customKB knowledgebase API.
 It is essentially a wrapper for a `curl` command.

 <details>
-  <summary>Full `kb-query` script</summary>
+  <summary>Full `kb-query` help</summary>

 ```
 kb-query 1.0.0 - Interface into YaTTI CustomKB knowledgebase API